Sp3aR007/Terraform-3-Tier-Project-AWS/README.md

   }
   ```

-* I have opened 80,443 & 22 ports for the inbound connection and I have opened all the ports for the outbound connection
+* Here we have opened 80,443 & 22 ports for the inbound connection and I have opened all the ports for the outbound connection.

 **Step 7:- Create a file for Security Group for the Database tier**

-* Create database_sg.tf file and add the below code to it
+* Create database_sg.tf file and add below details to it.

   ```
   # Create Database Security Group